stevesoltys/telegram-irc/README.md

 # telegram-irc
-A Telegram <=> IRC gateway which aims for seamless integration between the two messaging services.
+A Telegram <=> IRC gateway which aims for seamless integration.

 ## Features
-* Mapping Telegram groups to IRC channels.
+* Mapping of Telegram groups to IRC channels.
-* Mapping Telegram users to IRC bots, which includes private messaging.
+* Mapping of Telegram users to IRC bots, which includes private messaging.
 * Multi-user support.
 This means multiple IRC users can be mapped and relayed to their own Telegram bots.
 * Quoted messages when a user replies to another user's message.
 * Media files (images, stickers, etc) are not yet supported, but are a priority on the road map.

 ## Requirements
-1. JDK 1.8
+* JDK 1.8

 ## Quick Start
 1. Set up an IRC server and configure it to allow an unlimited amount of connections from the telegram-irc host address.